 Some of these ‘counterfeit injectables’ have been found to contain impurities capable of causing serious reactions, infections and other complications.

-The difficulty for patients is that the packaging may look so similar to the genuine article that on casual inspection it’s impossible to pick it’s ‘fake’!
+The difficulty for patients is that the packaging may look like the genuine article and be impossible to pick it’s a ‘fake’!

 Accordingly, for your safety, always:

 Unfortunately, and despite the fact that these fillers are already well known to the public, current Australian Government regulations prevent us from mentioning them by name.
 We can, however, forward you printed information on them, including their names, if you contact us and personally request it.

 To simplify the understanding of all the Dermal Fillers currently available in Australia, one can divide them into two broad categories according to how long the correction should last: